Iraq - 2003

 Heather Madrone, USA

-stifling dissent -- with enough heckling, we'll do it for them
+we'll do it for them

 In my small town, someone shot out the windows of two shopsbecause the owners had signs supporting peace.
 At $800 a pop,these small business people cannot afford to keep replacing their windows.
 They've had to move their peace sentiments insideand out of the public view.

-shotgun justice keep free speech inside where it belongs
+keep free speech inside

-remote control i can turn off the TV but not the war
+i can turn off the TV but

 Now that the chickenhawks have ridden roughshod over world opinionand the desires of the U.S. peace community, they want us to stifle ourdissent.
 It was okay to argue against the war before it started, but nowwe should support our troops by silencing ourselves.
 To dissent in the midst of a war is to "give aid and comfort to our enemies."